Analyst vs Agent Mode vs Copilot Chat: Which Excel AI Workflow Fits Best?

 Agent Mode is for guided multi-step work

-Agent Mode becomes attractive when the workbook task is more operational: inspect the workbook, find the relevant ranges, execute several steps, and return a result.
+Agent Mode, now also documented by Microsoft as Edit with Copilot in Excel, becomes attractive when the workbook task is more operational: inspect the workbook, find the relevant ranges, execute several steps, and return a result.
 It is more ambitious than chat, which is why review matters more.

 Worked example: a sales workbook with several questions